Areesha-Tahir/Art-Galleria-Management-System/README.md

 Its a management system designed for the employees of MIRAS (Art Gallery).

-Backend : Django
+Backend : Python

-Frontend : HTML and CSS
+Frontend : Django

 Database : MongoDB